LogtalkDotOrg/logtalk3/library/unicode_data/README.md

 implement one or both directives or have flawed implementations.
 Thus, you may need to change how some of the files are loaded depending on the chosen Prolog compiler.
-Using conditional compilation directives would help in some cases but it would also rise portability issues on their own.
+Using conditional compilation directives would help in some cases, but it would also raise portability issues on its own.

 Acknowledgements
 ----------------